 The process for tracking windfall development sites and allocated sites differs slightly.
 Windfall applications are monitored as they come in through the Development Management process.
 The dispersed unpredictable nature and quantity of windfall sites complicates monitoring of the construction progress on these sites.
-Monitoring of windfall is reliant on the accurate feedback of the Monitoring officer' site visits and a yearly check by the Development Planning Assistant.
+Feedback on windfall sites is obtained through progress updates by agents and site visits by the monitoring officer and Development Planning Assistant, as well as the knowledge of planning officers.